myles-parfeniuk/esp32_SH1122/README.md

 ## About

 esp32_SH1122 is a C++ esp-idf v5.x component, intended to serve as a driver for SH1122 driven 256x64 OLED displays with 16 shades of grayscale.
-This library contains functions for basic graphics like lines, rectangles, ellipses, as well as strings.
+This library contains functions for basic graphics like lines, rectangles, and ellipses.
+It also contains support for strings and bitmaps.
 The font system is a port of U8G2's font system, with close to 2000 different fonts to choose from, as well as support for custom fonts.
+This repo also contains tools to convert images to a bitmap format suitable for the SH1122.

 ## Getting Started
 <p align="right">(<a href="#readme-top">back to top</a>)</p>